Solo Travel in Namibia

-In the north-central part of the country is Damaraland, a semi-desert wilderness and home to black rhino.
+In the north-central part of the country is Damaraland, a semi-desert wilderness and home to the black rhinos.
 It’s a great place to hike and has Namibia’s highest mountain, Brandberg (2573m) which dominates the area and many serious mountaineers come here to climb.
 The area also contains rock art from 6000 years ago.

-You can track desert elephants here (not alone obviously) or just marvel at ancient lava on the escarpment but don’t leave the North without an overnight stay in Spitzkopp, an area that looks like something out of the Flintstones with ancient bushmen paintings within the bedrock.
+You can track desert elephants here (not alone obviously) or just marvel at ancient lava on the escarpment but don’t leave the North without an overnight stay in Spitzkopp, one of Namibia secret places.
+This area looks like something out of the Flintstones with ancient bushmen paintings within the bedrock.

-Southern Namibia is a land of wide open spaces, solitude and the oldest desert in the world; the Namib Desert, a place for wilderness safaris and spotting meerkats!
-Sossusvlei lies in the southern part of the desert and the gateway to this spectacular area is through Sesriem on a 4×4 drive.
+Southern Namibia is a land of wide open spaces, solitude and the oldest desert in the world; the Namib Desert, is a place for wilderness safaris and spotting meerkats, and one of the best places to visit in Namibia.
+Sossusvlei lies in the southern part of the desert in Namib Naukluft National Park, the fourth largest national park in the world.

 This stunning salt pan in the midst of red sand dunes is barren except for a few camel thorn trees and is a breathtaking sight that won’t be seen anywhere else.
 Cruising through the sand to get there just adds to this amazing experience that makes it the biggest attraction in the country.